varenc/curlcache/README.md

 `curlcache` is just a thin wrapper around curl that aggressively caches all requests.
 This is useful when you know that the results of a query won't change or don't care.
-For example, I used this when accessing an API which is just returns static data that never changes.
+For example, I used this when accessing an API which just returns static data that never changes.
 Helps to avoid hitting an API query limit.

 Notes: